Daily Mileage: 6-9 miles

 Return to the flat fields squared by Cornish hedges, native tamarisk, and boulders.
 These sheltered parcels, mild climate, and fertile soil are ideal for flower farming.
 Head around Basore Point and rocky Ternow Cove before turning inland to the ancient market town of Marazion.
 An active artist community of painters and potters, it claims to be England’s oldest settlement.

-This evening, either settle into your final accommodations here in Marazion—with stunning views of St. Michael’s Mount—or transport 20 minutes to your inn in the picture-perfect fishing village of Mousehole, described by the poet Dylan Thomas as “the loveliest village in England.”
+This evening, a 20-minute taxi ride delivers you to your inn in the picture-perfect fishing village of Mousehole, described by the poet Dylan Thomas as “the loveliest village in England.”
 Enjoy dinner at your inn or in town.

 After another hearty breakfast, choose again from two walking options.
 Maybe the most outstanding walk in Cornwall, the first (more challenging) option begins with a taxi ride to the little village of Zennor, set above high, rocky cliffs amid boulder-strewn hills and moors.
 The granite here was quarried to build parts of St. Ives and the walls of Falmouth Harbor.
 You set out into this romantic, brooding landscape at the Tinners Arms, the town’s only pub.
 Zennor’s 1150 Norman church is notable for its medieval carvings of the Mermaid of Zennor, who is said to have lured a local parish singer into the sea, never to be seen again.
 During World War I, this was also home to D.H.
 Lawrence, who praised Zennor’s setting as “lovelier than the Mediterranean.”